ahamedyaserarafath/terraform_consul/README.md

 We use consul for service discovery in ECS which will be explained in the last part.

 # Pre-requisites
-Before we get started installing the Prometheus stack on AWS.
+Before we get started installing the Consul stack on AWS.
 * Ensure you install the latest version of [terraform](https://learn.hashicorp.com/terraform/getting-started/install.html) is installed
 * Create the IAM access in AWS to provision the ec2 instance,vpc,subnet,internet gateway,security group,iam.